Guru Randhawa

-Gursharanjot Singh Randhawa (born 30 August 1991) is an Indian singer, songwriter and music composer associated with Punjabi, Bhangra, Indi-pop and Bollywood music.
-He is known for songs like "Lahore", "Ishare Tere", "Slowly Slowly", and "Tere Te".
+Gursharanjot Singh "Guru" Randhawa (born 30 August 1991) is an Indian singer, songwriter and music composer associated with Punjabi, bhangra, indi-pop and Bollywood music.
 Guru Randhawa's debut song was "Same Girl" in collaboration with Arjun.
+He is known for his songs "Lahore", "Ishare Tere", "Slowly Slowly", and "Tere Te".

 Biography

 Gursharanjot Singh Randhawa was born on 30 August 1991, in Noorpur, Dera Baba Nanak tehsil, Gurdaspur district, Punjab, India.
 He started by doing small shows in Gurdaspur and then began performing in Delhi, at small parties and functions.
 While staying in Delhi, Randhawa completed his MBA.
 He was named "Guru" by the rapper Bohemia who would shorten his full name while on stage.

 Career

 2012–2014: Beginnings

 Randhawa started his music journey in December 2012 with a song named "Same Girl" with Arjun who was the first person to take Randhawa in his own video.
 However, the song was not so successful for both artists.

 At the beginning of 2013, Randhawa released his first single named "Chhad Gayi" on YouTube with the label of Speed Records.
 His elder brother, Ramneek helped him financially to release this song.
 Later in 2013, he launched his first album Page One and released three songs from the album.
 "Dardan Nu", "I Like You" and "Southall" were the respective songs.
-Randhawa launched many songs but none of them became much popular to take Guru to heights.
+Randhawa launched many songs but none of them became much popular to take Randhawa to heights.
 2014 was also not special for him.
 He released the remaining songs from the Page One album but did not get success.
 The songs were "Khali Bottlan", "My Jugni", "Maa", "Na Na Na Na Na", "Pyaar Wale Test", "Modern Thumka", and "Billo On Fire".